London Halal Food Festival 2016

 There were many food vendors but the ones that stood out for me were:

-Halal Italia — A little stall on the ground floor so a bit isolated, a wonderful Italian lady was selling authentic Italian ingredients including halal pastrami, pate and salami.
-All the products are made in Italy and when you come across halal charcuterie, it’s hard to resist.
+A little stall on the ground floor so a bit isolated, a wonderful Italian lady was selling authentic Italian ingredients including halal pastrami, pate and salami.
+All the products are made in Italy so when you come across halal charcuterie, it’s hard to resist.
 When I discovered her, she sadly only had samples left and sold out of meat products.

-Halalnivore: A really fun bunch of guys who have set up an online meat business focussing on gourmet beef and lamb.
-Watch this space for more on Halalnivore.
+A really fun bunch of guys who have set up an online meat business focussing on gourmet beef and lamb.
+You can read my review of Halalnivore here.

 Here is a short (2.35m) video I made after my visit, kind of sums it up!

 Over all a very well executed event and a lot of fun.
-It wasn’t too busy like the previous one maybe because of staggered tickets and was just a better organised event.
+It wasn’t too busy like the last Halal Food Festival maybe because of staggered tickets and was just a better organised event.
 Brilliant entertainment at the Sufi evening to end the night with, am looking forward to the next one!